Gambling and online casinos in Palau

 - tax incentives for crypto companies.

-- Palau market can reach $50 million per year of turnover,
+- with the legalization of online gambling and crypto games, the Palau market can reach $50 million per year of turnover, becoming one of the leading "digital offshore" of the region.

 Palau is a small country with big digital ambitions.

-Although gambling is not yet officially allowed,- government considers online gambling
+Although gambling is not yet officially allowed, the government sees online gambling as part of a future strategy for the e-economy.

-able to turn it into a regional center for crypto gambling and the eGaming industry.
+a country where there are no casinos and licenses, but there is political will and digital infrastructure that can turn it into a regional center for crypto gambling and the eGaming industry.